RHS Growing Guides

 Sowing

-Salad leaves are easy to grow from seed or from young bought plants.
-They can be grown in the ground or in containers, and take up very little space, so are particularly useful in small gardens, balconies and even windowsills.
+Salad leaves are easy to grow from seed and can be sown in the ground or in containers from spring through to autumn.
+They take up very little space, so are an ideal crop for small gardens, balconies and even windowsills.
 Many have decorative leaves and look great at the front of flower borders and in patio containers.

-They are also ideal for sowing in any short-term gaps in your veg plot, borders or patio containers.
-To make good use of limited space, you can sow them among slow-growing crops too, such as parsnips and potatoes, as they will be harvested before the main crop needs the room.
+They are also useful for sowing in any short-term gaps in your veg plot, borders or containers.
+You can sow them among slow-growing crops such as parsnips and potatoes, to make good use of limited space, as they will be harvested before the main crop needs the room.

-For plentiful harvests all summer long, sow small batches repeatedly about a fortnight apart.
-Once one batch is finished, the next one will be ready to start harvesting.
+For plentiful harvests all summer long, sow small batches every few weeks – once one batch is finished, the next one will be ready to start harvesting.
 You should get two or three pickings from each sowing.

 Sowing indoors

 Indoor sowing is particularly useful to get a head start in spring, before it’s warm enough to sow outdoors, or in autumn, once it’s too cold for seeds to germinate in the ground.
-Autumn-sown salads can be kept indoors over winter, in a greenhouse or on a sunny windowsill, or in mild regions hardy varieties can be kept under cloches or in a coldframe.
+Autumn-sown salads can be kept in a greenhouse or on a sunny windowsill over winter, or in mild regions hardy varieties can be kept under cloches or in a coldframe.

 Sowing outdoors